aridjayarecipes/cutesrecipes.web.app/content/post/2105-recipe-of-ultimate-easy-acqua-pazza-with-fish-fillets.md

 - "1 small amout Parsley"
 recipeinstructions:
 - "Rub the clams to wash the shells and soak in a bowl of plenty of water with 2 tablespoons of salt to de-grit."
 - "Cut the cherry tomatoes in half.
 Julienne the ginger and slice the garlic.
-I used sliced olives, but if they&#39;re whole, slice."
+I used sliced olives, but if they're whole, slice."
 - "Heat olive oil in a frying pan.
 Add the ginger and garlic and fry over low heat until aromatic.
 Arrange the cod fillets and add the ● ingredients."
 - "Add the drained clams and cover with a lid.
 Cook until the clams open."
 - "Taste the broth and season with salt and pepper if necessary.
 Toss the with black olives, cherry tomatoes and parsley.
 Serve."